Over 196 schools and 19 mental health organizations partner with MindPeace to provide access to school based mental health services.

 Crisis Support

-For a mental health crisis or emergencies, students and families are encouraged to contact their current mental health provider first.
-This allows the mental health provider, who knows the student best, to provide support and direction.
+For a mental health crisis or emergency, patients and families are encouraged to contact their current mental health provider first.
+This allows the mental health provider, who knows your child best, to provide support and direction.

 National Suicide Prevention Lifeline